 SMC leases out certain land and buildings to Avid, a related party under common ownership.
 Also, ZTC leases out its office space to TCL Sun Inc. Income from these leases is shown as part of Rentals in the consolidated statements of income (see Note 11).
-Uncollected billings in 2017, on the other hand, form part of Rental receivables under the Trade and Other Receivables account in the 2017 consolidated statement of financial position (see Note 6).
 There were no outstanding receivables from this transaction as of December 31, 2018.
 The outstanding receivables from related parties are unsecured and do not bear any interest.